tomstejskal/apinette/README.md

 ## Usage

 ```
-apinette SCRIPT
+apinette [SCRIPT]
 ```

+If apinette runs without arguments, it will start a REPL.
-Appinete expects one argument on the command line, which is the Lua script to run.
+Otherwise it expects one argument on the command line, which is the Lua script to run.

 ## Lua functions